 This issue of whether or not the Drug Enforcement Agency acted inappropriately when it denied a petition to move marijuana from schedule I will go before the U.S. Court of Appeals D.C.
 Circuit.
-The court has agreed to hear the case brought by Americans for Safe Access against the Drug Enforcement Agency.
+The court has agreed to hear the cause brought by Americans for Safe Access against the Drug Enforcement Agency.
 From ASA:

 Late last week, the United States Court of Appeals for the D.C.
 Circuit agreed to hear oral arguments in Americans for Safe Access v.
 Drug Enforcement Administration, a lawsuit challenging the federal government’s classification of marijuana as a dangerous drug with no medical value.
 Ten years after the Coalition for Rescheduling Cannabis (CRC) filed its petition, the courts will finally review the scientific evidence regarding the therapeutic value of marijuana.
 The D.C.
 Circuit is scheduled to hear oral arguments on October 16th at 9:30am.